ProjectChrome/sh1mmer/README.md

 # the new stuff

-To build A Modded Shim we need to use the wax.sh (or wax_legacy.sh) with this repo To build one just run this script
+To build A Modded Shim we need to use the wax.sh (or wax_legacy.sh) with this repo <br>
+To build one just run this script

 ## Old Stuff Below